U.S. flag

 • Group treatment for students who bully doesn’t work.
 Group members tend to reinforce bullying behavior in each other.

-Follow-up.
+Follow-up and follow through.
 After the bullying issue is resolved, continue finding ways to help the child who bullied to understand how what they do affects other people.
 For example, praise acts of kindness or talk about what it means to be a good friend.

-Support Bystanders Who Witness Bullying
+Support Bystanders Who See Bullying

 Date Last Reviewed